 Clip may not be representative of the Blu-ray version

-So that’s The Thing Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s The Thing blu-ray review, if you have any thoughts on this film you can leave a commenton our Facebook page.

 Director(s): John Carpenter

 Actor(s): Kurt Russell, Keith David, A. Wilford Brimley, Richard Masur, Thomas Waites, Donald Moffat

 - Movie Rating